-He was employed as a Lifeguard and Swimming Instructor with the City of Toronto Department of Parks and Recreation from 1977 to 1982.
+He was employed as a Lifeguard and Swimming Instructor with the Parks and Recreation department of the City of Toronto from 1977 to 1982.
 From 1982 to 1985, he served as Special Assistant for the Canadian Robert F. Kennedy Memorial.

 Mr. Scott received his Master of Arts degree in 1985.
 He graduated with his Bachelor of Laws degree in 1988.